Our values fuel our actions, emotions, and behavior.

 Validity and efficacy of the test also reflected in the hierarchical studies of the different factors used in the PVQ model.

-Overall, the Personal Values Questionnaire provides a substantial base work for ruling one’s standards of right and wrong, and evaluate how he incorporates values at the personal, professional, and social fronts of life (Leuty and Hansen, 2012).
+Overall, the Personal Values Questionnaire provides a substantial base work for ruling one’s standards of right and wrong, and evaluate how one incorporates values at the personal, professional, and social fronts of life (Leuty & Hansen, 2011).

 Where Can You Find the PVA Questionnaire? (+ PDF)